digitalbazaar/bedrock-ledger-agent/README.md

 ## Ledger Agent Events API

-### Create a Ledger Event
+### Add a Ledger Event

-Creates an event to associate with a ledger given an event and a set of options.
+Adds an event to associate with a ledger given an event and a set of options.

 * actor - the actor performing the action.